Eclypses/mte-relay-client-flutter/README.md

     String result = "No result";
     try {
       final dynamic args = {
-        // Any argument not included or that is the same as the existing RelaySetting is disregarded 'serverUrl': relayServerUrl,
+        'url': relayServerUrl,
-        'streamChunkSize': 1024 * 512, // current default is 1024 * 1024
+        'pathnamePrefix': <optionalPathnamePrefix>, // if your architecture requires it.
+PathnamePrefix will not be encrypted.
-        'pairPoolSize': 5, // current default is 5
+        // Any following argument not included or that is the same as the existing RelaySetting is disregarded 'streamChunkSize': 1024 * 1024, // current default is 1024 * 1024 'pairPoolSize': 3, // current default is 3
         'persistPairs': false, // current default is false };
-      result = await _mteRelayClientPlugin.adjustRelaySettings(args);
+      String result = await _mteRelayClientPlugin.adjustRelaySettings(args);
       // Deal with result appropriately
     } catch (error) {
       // Deal with Exception appropriately